Argiope radon: Longevity

 Due to the tensile properties of these nonlinear patterned webs, the orb-webs are highly functional, even after being damaged.
 These spiders can rapidly repair any damage to the webs.
-Hence, their webs last longer than most spiders’ webs.
+Hence, their webs last longer than most spiders' webs.

 Reproduction and life cycle

 Fertilization

-Resting metabolic rate (RMR) of a female’s parents does not change how long it takes her to lay an egg sac after mating.
+Resting metabolic rate (RMR) of a female's parents does not change how long it takes her to lay an egg sac after mating.
 However, females with higher RMR values have significantly heavier egg sacs.

 Brood size

 As the age at which females lay their offspring increases, the mass of the egg sacs decreases, regardless of the order in which those egg sacs are laid.
 In general, the size of the eggs for the first egg sac tends to be greater than the size of the second egg.
 The amount of protein in the eggs, however, does not change with the egg sac order or the age of the female at the time the offspring is born.
 Usually, total available resources decreases with increased maternal age, which leads to lower egg sac mass and later emerging time for young.
 But, females are able to compensate for the later emerging time by creating eggs that are bigger in size.
 This increase in size of the eggs is what allows these offspring to better tolerate starvation.

-There is no significant correlation between the time at which offspring emerge and the egg’s size and protein content.
-There is also no significant relationship between the offspring’s toleration of starvation and the size of the egg or its protein content.
+There is no significant correlation between the time at which offspring emerge and the egg's size and protein content.
+There is also no significant relationship between the offspring's toleration of starvation and the size of the egg or its protein content.

 Mating

-Mate search behavior
+Mate search behaviour

 Males tend to prefer the webs of females that are a part of aggregations than those of solitary females.
 Likewise, males preferred to stay with females that have web decorations over those that do not.